-antitrust violation to the extent that it is predatory or otherwise excludes competitors from the relevant market.
+Annex I of CADE Resolution No. 20/99 makes reference exclusively to price discrimination, even though non-price discrimination practices could also be subject to Brazil's Competition Law provided they unreasonably distort competition.
+The imposition of dissimilar conditions to equivalent transactions would be deemed an antitrust violation to the extent that it is predatory or otherwise excludes competitors from the relevant market.
 In a recent case, Telesp, a fixed-line provider in the state of São Paulo, was investigated by CADE for having allegedly discriminated against an internet provider and a long-distance provider in its terms of access to its network.
-Telesp settled the investigation under the condition that it agreed to provide access on a non-discriminatory basis.21 iv Exploitative abuses
+Telesp settled the investigation under the condition that it agreed to provide access on a non-discriminatory basis.23 iv Exploitative abuses

-Unfair trading practice may, in theory, be punished under Brazil's competition law.
+Unfair trading practice may, in theory, be punished under Brazil's Competition Law.
 The previous law provided as an example of anti-competitive practice the charge of 'abusive prices, or the unreasonable price increase of a product or service'.
-This example was excluded from the current law because CADE has traditionally taken the view that excessive pricing would only be considered an antitrust infringement if it had exclusionary purposes.
+This example was excluded from the current Competition Law because CADE has traditionally taken the view that excessive pricing would only be considered an antitrust infringement if it had exclusionary purposes.
 CADE has reviewed more than 60 cases dealing with alleged abusive pricing, most of them related to pharmaceuticals, and dismissed all the complaints in view of the absence of an exclusionary purpose.